Supersonic-Sites/leachanel/content/en/gallery.md

     title_size: medium
     desc: Health and beauty services don’t get better than this.
-Enjoy relaxing, effective one-on-one treatments from facial, hand, and foot care to stunning make-up application for any special occasion.
+Enjoy relaxing, effective one-on-one treatments from facial, hand, and foot care to stunning makeup application for any special occasion.
 Léa Chanel Beauty is here for you.
     desc_select: true
   - type: divider
     bg_color: lightgreen